 Scheduling your maneuverability test is easy, but it's important to make sure you're prepared.

 "Once a driver is confident with their capabilities and all requirements have been met, a driver can schedule a road test," said Ohio Department of Public Safety Assistant Director of Communications Lindsey Bohrer.

 The road test and maneuverability test in Ohio are broken up into two parts.
 Most people take them both on the same day.
 If you fail one portion of the test, you're able to just take that part and not repeat the other.
 You have to pass both to secure your license.

 Once there, you'll need to show your temporary license if you're under the age of 18.
-Formal driver's education is also required, and you have to have your certificate with you at the test.
+Drivers ed in Ohio is also required, and you have to have your certificate with you at the test.

 Now, what are you going to drive at the test?
 You provide your own vehicle for testing.
 It has to be in good condition, so please don't bring your grandpa's lemon.
 Both blinkers and headlights need to work, and of course, you'll need enough gas to make it through the road and maneuverability tests.
 According to Bohrer, officials will perform a vehicle inspection before the test.